THE DEVELOPMENT OF ACTIVE RELEASE TECHNIQUES®

 ART treatments utilize manual techniques to move tissues and joints while under tension.
 The system allows for treatment of injured individual tissues, as well as restoration of normal relative motion between the tissues.
 Each seminar emphasizes the manipulation of the neuromusculoskeletal system to diagnose and correct alterations in tissue texture, tension, movement, and function within and between tissues.
 Evaluation and treatment occur simultaneously.
 All treatments protocols are designed to correct soft-tissue and movement abnormalities, assist you with articular adjustments, and ultimately the shorten treatment regimens required to resolve a case.

 A deep understanding of human anatomy and physiology is vital to learning and effectively practicing ART.
 To prepare for the seminar, we strongly recommend that you take time prior to the seminar to study the provided materials and watch the instructional videos.
-During each seminar, Thursday, Friday, and Saturday are educational days (80% hands-on work and 20% lecture).
+During each seminar, the first two or three days are educational days (80% hands-on work and 20% lecture).
 Instructors will present each protocol and then break attendees into small groups to practice and answer questions.
 The practical examination will take place on Sunday morning.
 Upon passing the practical exam, you will be a Certified ART Provider.

 Where do I begin?

 You can begin with Upper Extremity, Lower Extremity, or Spine Level 1 seminars.
 We have no preference which core seminar you start with.
 Most attendees choose their first seminar by where it is being offered, since travel is most often a consideration.
 Alternately, you might choose to begin with a seminar that will provide the greatest immediate benefit to your practice.